01 of 08

 - Clean up any oozed plumber's putty from around the bottom of the toilet base.

 - Install the toilet tank onto the base, if they were separated.

 08 of 08

-Many new toilets now come with the fill valve and flush valve already installed in the tank, but it's possible you will need to buy these fittings and install them yourself in the tank before mounting it onto the bowl you have just installed.
+Many new toilets now come with the fill valve and flush valve already installed in the tank, but it's possible you will need to buy these fittings and install them yourself (this is easiest to do before installing the toilet, but you can do it afterward, too).